1 9 5 5 – 1 9 6 5 (USA)

 One of the first anthologies to have a personality of its own, Alfred Hitchcock Presents (aka The Alfred Hitchcock Hour) raided the shelves of the suspense classics for its narratives, those translated for the screen by such renowned ink-slingers as Ray Bradbury, Nicholas Monsarrat and Sterling Silliphant.

 The stories were cleverly crafted, centring on crimes such as murder and blackmail, but each had a surprising twist in the tail.

-Lorre; ‘Revenge’ with Ralph Meeker and Vera Miles; ‘The Jar’ with Pat Buttram; `Escape to Sonoita’ with Burt Reynolds; and ‘Mrs Bixby and the Colonel’s Coat’ with Audrey Meadows.
+Other standout episodes included ‘Revenge’ with Ralph Meeker and Vera Miles; ‘The Jar’ with Pat Buttram; `Escape to Sonoita’ with Burt Reynolds, and ‘Mrs Bixby and the Colonel’s Coat’ with Audrey Meadows.

 The series originally consisted of 30-minute dramas, but over 900 stories were made in a 60-minute format and went out as The Alfred Hitchcock Hour.

 One feature of Hitchcock’s dramas on television was their shattering of the industry code that forbade evil to triumph: he routinely announced in his closing remarks that the bad guys received justice, thereby circumventing the censors.
-However, he also ridiculed his sponsors and teased his viewers, so such disclaimers were taken seriously by very few.
+However, he also ridiculed his sponsors and teased his viewers, so very few took such disclaimers seriously.

 The show was produced by Norman Lloyd, later to appear in front of the camera as Dr Daniel Auschlander in St Elsewhere.

 The memorable theme music to the show was Gounod’s Funeral March of A Marionette.